keybase/client/go/saltpack/specs/saltpack_encryption.md

 anonymous" as opposed to "from an unknown sender".

-When decrypting, clients should compute the ephemeral shared secret and then try to open each of the sender boxes.
+When decrypting, clients should compute the ephemeral shared secret and then try to open each of the recipient boxes.
 In the NaCl interface, computing the shared secret is done with the [`crypto_box_beforenm`](http://nacl.cr.yp.to/box.html) function.
 (This does a Curve25519 multiplication and an HSalsa20 key derivation.)